Farewell, Kobe Bryant: Basketball Storyteller

 That film, which he wrote and narrated, was Dear Basketball – a love letter to the sport which had rewarded his lifelong devotion.

-I would challenge any narrator, any filmmaker, audiophile – or indeed anyone – to watch that film today, in light of Sunday’s tragic events, and not be moved by his performance, the heartfelt words that accompany the sketched images, and the goodbye message at the end.
+I would challenge any narrator, any filmmaker, audiophile – or indeed anyone – to watch that film today, in light of Sunday’s tragic events, and not be moved by his performance, the tender and then triumphant John Williams score, the heartfelt words that accompany the sketched images, and the goodbye message at the end.

 But Kobe was no stranger to the microphone (or camera).
 He was a journeyman interviewee, a talk show traveller, an advertising personality, a team captain pep talker, and an inspiring ceremonial speaker.

-In retirement, he was also the writer, producer and host of Detail, his ESPN+ series that took a forensic look at how crucial NBA games were lost and won.
+In retirement, Kobe was also the writer, producer and host of Detail, his ESPN+ series that took a forensic look at how crucial NBA games were lost and won.

 This, too, was Kobe the storyteller.